Aswinpkrishnan94/C-programming/README.md

    5) To sort an array in ascending order
    6) To perform a Binary Search
    7) To find the frequency of a character in the string
+   8) To find if a string is a palindrome or not

 C) Data Structures
    1) Linked List Implementation